santhosekar/payment-initiation/README.md

 ### Run the application

- -  First ./gradlew build will make common library to be compiled and ready to use.
+ -  First gradle build will make common library to be compiled and ready to use.
-  - Second, ./gradlew :search:bootRun will make the application to run on port 8443 (note it secure port https)
+  - Second, gradle bootRun will make the application to run on port 8443 (note it secure port https)

 ### Testing the application